Skip to content

 In the examples above, Cloudinary adds the watermark to the transformed versions of the uploaded image only; the original, watermarkless image remains accessible through the original URL.
 To circumvent that, add the watermark to the original image on upload with the ‘transformation’ parameter of Cloudinary’s upload API.
 Here’s a Ruby example:

 Many social sites, such as Foursquare and Friendize.me (a cool service that offers advice on social-based purchases), award badges and medals to users for ongoing in-app achievements by overlaying those trophies to the users’ profile pictures with CSS on the HTML page.
-Such a technique does not work in emails, however, because of lack of support from modern web-based email clients.
+Users get excited by badges, trophies, et cetera, making it worthwhile to know how to provide perks like this.
+The drawback—at a certain level—is that such a technique does not work in emails, because of lack of support from modern web-based email clients.

 The solution?
 Dynamically create profile images with embedded badges, again with Cloudinary’s overlay-transformation parameter.